Bold, new approach focuses on developing innovation through next generation clinical trials

-It was at that time that Weiner connected with the Translational Accelerator – a resource and team at the Brigham designed to help researchers take those shots on goal.
+It was at that time that Weiner connected with Lina Williamson, DVM, PhD, director of Entrepreneurship & Innovation for the Translational Accelerator (TA).
+The TA is a resource and team at the Brigham designed to help researchers take those shots on goal.
 Weiner’s team had the data and the scientific knowledge to drive things forward.
 The TA could provide the infrastructure, support and advisement to give them the best chance of making their shot count.

 Building Bridges, Making Connections

 Among the services the TA offers are access to large cadre of internal and external business and scientific advisors, project management, access to visiting entrepreneurs, and connections with external investors.
 The TA encompasses two teams that help investigators: an Entrepreneurship and Innovation (E&I) team and a Clinical Operations team.
 E&I provides strategic planning, business development, project management and market research.
 Clinical Operations manages BWH’s clinical research facilities and provides expertise in clinical study strategy, design and execution.